IvanKolodeev/GB_Final_Work/README.md

 ## License
 This program is licensed under the MIT License.
 Feel free to use, modify, and distribute this program for any purpose.

+## Technical changes to make 4 commits to comply with excersise 5
+commit 2